1.58-bit large language model

 A 1.58-bit large language model (also known as a ternary LLM) is a type of large language model (LLM) designed to be computationally efficient.
-It achieves this by using weights that are restricted to only three values: -1, 0, and +1.
+It achieves this by using weights that are restricted to only three values: −1, 0, and +1.
 This restriction significantly reduces the model's memory footprint and allows for faster processing, as computationally expensive multiplication operations can be replaced with lower-cost additions.
 This contrasts with traditional models that use 16-bit floating-point numbers (FP16 or BF16) for their weights.

 Studies have shown that for models up to several billion parameters, the performance of 1.58-bit LLMs on various tasks is comparable to their full-precision counterparts.
 This approach could enable powerful AI to run on less specialized and lower-power hardware.

-The name "1.58-bit" comes from the fact that a system with three states contains $\log_2 3 \approx 1.58$ bits of information.
-These models are sometimes also referred to as 1-bit LLMs in research papers, although this term can also refer to true binary models (with weights of -1 and +1).
+The name "1.58-bit" comes from the fact that a value with three states contains $\log_2 3 \approx 1.58$ bits of information.
+These models are sometimes also referred to as 1-bit LLMs in research papers, although this term can also refer to true binary models (with weights of −1 and +1).

 BitNet

-In 2024, Ma et al., researchers at Microsoft, declared that their 1.58-bit model, BitNet b1.58 is comparable in performance to the 16-bit Llama 2 and opens the era of 1-bit LLM.
+In 2024, Ma et al., researchers at Microsoft, declared that their 1.58-bit model BitNet b1.58 is comparable in performance to the 16-bit Llama 2 and opens the era of 1-bit LLM.
 BitNet creators did not use the post-training quantization of weights but instead relied on the new BitLinear transform that replaced the nn.Linear layer of the traditional transformer design.

-In 2025, Microsoft researchers had released an open-weights and open inference code model BitNet b1.58 2B4T demonstrating performance competitive with the full precision models at 2B parameters and 4T training tokens.
+In 2025, Microsoft researchers had released an open-weights and open inference code model BitNet b1.58 2B4T demonstrating performance competitive with the full-precision models at 2B parameters and 4T training tokens.

 Post-training quantization

 BitNet derives its performance from being trained natively in 1.58 bit instead of being quantized from a full-precision model after training.
-Still, training is an expensive process and it would be desirable to be able to somehow convert an existing model to 1.58 bits.
+Still, training is an expensive process, and it would be desirable to be able to somehow convert an existing model to 1.58 bits.
 In 2024, HuggingFace reported a way to gradually ramp up the 1.58-bit quantization in fine-tuning an existing model down to 1.58 bits.